microsoft/azurechat/docs/8-extensions.md

     - The function definition for updating GitHub issue

       The `body` parameter is the same scheme as CreateGitHubIssue function.
 However you will notice that the `query` parameter is added to the function definition.
-This is because Azure Chat will automatically pass the query parameters to the function as part of the request.
+This is because Corporate Chat will automatically pass the query parameters to the function as part of the request.
 In this case the query parameter is ISSUE_NUMBER.G

       ```json
       {